De Donder-Weyl Hamiltonian formalism of MacDowell-Mansouri gravity: Polysymplectic formalism

-In this section we briefly review the multisymplectic approach to the De Donder-Weyl formalism for classical field theory \cite{katsup,got,sardan,sardan2}.
-We will closely follow the work of Kanatchikov \cite{kan1,kan2,kan3,kan4,kan5} on which the geometric and algebraic structures of the formalism have been vastly explored at the classical level.
+In this section we briefly review the polysymplectic approach to the De Donder-Weyl formalism of classical field theory.
+We will closely follow the work of Kanatchikov \cite{kan1,kan10,kan11,kan2,kan6,kan3,kan4,kan5} on which the geometric and algebraic structures of the formalism have been vastly explored at the classical level.